bpapad/Vertx-Library/README.md

 3. Scale up the applications capabilities with Frontend development, more uses, more diversity and cleaner code.

-4. Break application into smaller but easier to read, understand and revisit parts (like classes).
+4. Break application into smaller but easier to read, understand and revisit parts (more classes, more queries, etc).

 5. Improve Documentation.